Hopkins County Is All About Adventure – Outdoors and In

 Shopping & Strolling

 Hopkins County has enough outdoor activities to challenge even the most committed outdoor lover, but there is plenty to discover indoors, too.
-Stroll through downtown Madisonville and visit shops like Amanda’s – perfect for boutiquers seeking quality, locally-printed t-shirts – and Mark of Distinction, with its charming floral arrangements and thoughtful home decor and gift items like pillows, wine accessories and University of Kentucky logoed items.
+Stroll through downtown Madisonville and pop in shops like Clements Jewelers, featuring quality jewelry and gifts to fit any budget, and Mark of Distinction, with its charming floral arrangements and thoughtful home decor and gift items like beautiful pillows, wine accessories and University of Kentucky logoed items.

-For a unique glimpse into history, visit the museum at the Historical Society Museum of Hopkins County for one of the most surprising discoveries you’ll make here: an original 1910 Buick Buggybout – one of only three left in the world.
+Visit the museum at the Historical Society of Hopkins County for one of the most surprising discoveries you’ll make here: an original 1910 Buick Buggybout – one of only three left in the world.
 This well-made two-speed manual with side-mounted lanterns, affordable at $550 more than a century ago, was the last of the two-cylinder, chain-drive designs for Buick.

 Arts & Eats

 If your time in the area is limited, plan it around the show schedule at Glema Mahr Center for the Arts, located on the campus of Madisonville Community College.
 Enjoy a variety of arts programming and arts education opportunities, including Broadway favorites, headlining musicians, classical music and dance productions, family-oriented programming, popular and culturally diverse events, and exhibitions of local, regional and national artists at the Anne P. Baker Gallery (free admission) and other locations.